Vyral/base-template/_drafts/whats-the-minimum-down-payment-you-should-expect-to-make.md

 tags:
   - Home Buyer Tips
 excerpt: >-
-  When in doubt, give me a call so we can have a conversation about the best use of your funds.
+  Unless you’re using a USDA or VA loan, you’ll always have a minimum down payment to make.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Wade+Betz/Whats+the+Minimum+Down+Payment+You+Should+Expect+to+Make_.mp4
 pullquote: >-